List of programs broadcast by Fox News

-The Fox News presents a variety of programming with up to 20 hours of live programming per day.
+Fox News presents a variety of programming with up to 20 hours of live programming per day.
 Most of the programs are broadcast from Fox News headquarters in New York City in their street-side studio on Sixth Avenue in the west extension of Rockefeller Center.
 The network's other programs are broadcast from Fox News' studio in Washington, D.C., located on Capitol Hill across from Union Station, as well as in the Fox News Texas Studios in Las Colinas, Irving, Texas and Los Angeles, California.
 Audio simulcasts of the channel are aired on XM Satellite Radio and Sirius Satellite Radio.
 Fox News also hosts a website with a number of political columnists and weblogs.

 Hard-news programming currently broadcasts at: